IsaaColomer/Turn-Based-RPG/index.md

 Pokémon combat falls into the classic genre, this means that it first attacks the fastest pokémon and then the opposite.
 In this saga we find that there is a system of "types" that defines the characteristics of each pokemon.

-Depending on the type of pokemon, it will have certain advantages and disadvantages over other types of pokemon.
+Depending on the type of pokemon, it will have certain advantages and disadvantages over other types.

 This conditions the combat since if they face two pokemon, for example fire type against water type, the one that has the advantage of the type will have a clear advantage with respect to its opponent.